 Studio Bones is famous for their slick visuals, only adding this to their monumental catalog.
 Frequent bad plane & pilot CGI aside, the flying sequences are an absolute joy to witness, feeling extremely lifelike and kinetic with all sorts of turns, loops, and fast movements done by the OTFs.
 Speaking of which, the OTF designs are wonderful, most especially Masotan’s.
 The rest of the character designs are well-done and immensely varied, with a wonderful, almost child drawing-esque aesthetic that is tailor-made for bouncy character animation and uproarious facial expressions.
 It all culminates into a unique visual style that makes this show even more of a joy to watch, even when it transitions past its initial phase.

 Such a shame the show lost what made is so captivating.
 However, while it never rose to the heights of its early episodes, it does still offer a worthwhile viewing experience, even if that one is more awkward.
 It even loses some of the bad humor presented early on, even though it lost the better humor on top of that.
 Spring-boarding off such a wonderful start into something grander is difficult, even with a likable main cast and superb main lead.
-The show grew to what felt like a teenage -perhaps even adult phase, for better or worse.
+The show grew to what felt like a teenager -perhaps even adult phase, for better or worse.
 It grew more insular, less spectacular, and whilst it is a pity, it didn’t lose heart or soul, or even looks.
 It simply lost its whimsey, much like we all do.
 Alas, it’s time to return.